Driving into Nafplio several years ago my first impression

 the same things they have been selling all century (with the exception

-of the tourist shops) and people who have a simple elegance.
+of the tourist shops) and people who have a kind of homegrown sophistication.
 Nafplio is

-a sophisticated little city that will certainly remind you of a more romantic
+a hip little city that will certainly remind you of a more romantic

 who spend a lot of time in Greece know so well.